 Industry

-HR departments handle some of the most sensitive personal data in any organisation.
-Disciplinary records, health information, salary details, grievance files - all of it regulated, all of it potentially subject to disclosure.
-When a former employee submits a Subject Access Request or a case goes to tribunal, someone in HR has to redact the documents.
-That someone is often working against a deadline and without dedicated redaction tools.
+HR departments handle some of the most sensitive personal data in any organization.
+Disciplinary records, health information, salary details, grievance files - all of it regulated under state and federal law, all of it potentially subject to disclosure.
+When an employee submits a data request, or a matter escalates to an EEOC charge or employment litigation, someone in HR has to redact the documents.
+That someone is often working against a deadline without dedicated redaction tools.

 By RedactProof Editorial Team Β· Feb 18, 2026